Justification (jurisprudence)

-Justification is a defense in a criminal case, by which a defendant who committed the crime as defined, claims they did no wrong, because committing the crime advanced some social interest or vindicated a right of such importance that it outweighs the wrongfulness of the crime.
+Justification is a defense in a criminal case, by which a defendant who committed the acts asserts that because what they did meets certain legal standards, they are not criminally culpable for the acts which would otherwise be criminal.
 Justification and excuse are related but different defenses (see Justification and excuse).

 Justification is an exception to the prohibition of committing certain offenses.
 Justification can be a defense in a prosecution for a criminal offense.
 When an act is justified, a person is not criminally liable even though their act would otherwise constitute an offense.
 For example, to intentionally commit a homicide would be considered murder.
 However, it is not considered a crime if committed in self-defense.
-In addition to self-defense, the other justification defenses are defense of others, defense of property, and necessity (usually fails as a defense for civil disobedience because the protest could have been demonstrated without breaking laws).
+In addition to self-defense, the other justification defenses are defense of others, defense of property, and necessity.